Ram Trucks: Background

-Executives at Chrysler have stated their intention to compete in the semi-trailer truck category with Ram, a possibility that is aided by Fiat's ownership of Iveco and an already available network of Dodge dealers.
+Executives at Chrysler stated their intention to compete in the semi-trailer truck category with Ram, a possibility that was aided by Fiat's ownership of Iveco and an already available network of Dodge dealers.
 Ram trucks are marketed separately from Dodge cars; former Ram Division President Fred Diaz stated, "Ram trucks are not a Dodge model.
 Ram will always be 'vinned' (Vehicle Identification Number) as a Ram.
 We need to continue to market as Ram so Dodge can have a different brand identity: hip, cool, young, energetic.
 That will not fit the campaign for truck buyers.
 The two should have distinct themes."

-On July 21, 2011, Fiat bought the Chrysler shares held by the US Treasury increasing its stake in the company.
+On July 21, 2011, Fiat bought the Chrysler shares held by the U.S. Treasury, increasing its stake in the company.

-In April 2013, Diaz left RAM to serve as vice president of Nissan's divisional sales and marketing.
+In April 2013, Diaz left Ram Trucks to serve as vice president of Nissan's divisional sales and marketing.
 He was replaced by Reid Bigland.

 Fiat Chrysler formed as a new corporate entity in January 2014.

 In August 2014, Ram Trucks CEO Reid Bigland was tapped to lead the Alfa Romeo brand in North America.
 It was announced that the new head of the Ram Trucks brand would be longtime Chrysler employee Robert Hegbloom, who joined Chrysler in 1986 and had been a director for Dodge.
 In October 2018, Bigland was promoted to CEO of Ram Trucks.
-Shortly thereafter, he discovered that the division had been misreporting sales figures and turned over that information to the US government for investigation.
-Allegedly, FCA cut his bonuses in retaliation, which resulted in Bigland filing a whistleblower lawsuit against FCA.
+Shortly thereafter, he discovered that the division had been misreporting sales figures and turned over that information to the U.S. government for investigation.
+Allegedly, Fiat Chrysler cut his bonuses in retaliation, which resulted in Bigland filing a whistleblower lawsuit against them.
 In March 2020, Bigland announced his resignation.

+In December 2024, former CEO of Dodge and Ram, Tim Kuniskis came out of retirement to once again become CEO of Ram.

 Stellantis formed in 2021 when Fiat Chrysler merged with the French PSA Group.

+Stellantis to introduce its first hydrogen-powered vehicle in the North American market.

 The Ram brand logo features the head of a ram, formerly the logo used by Dodge.

 Trucks

 For specifically foreign-market models (designed by Chrysler Europe, etc.), see below.

-From 1927 to 1928, all trucks built by Dodge were actually sold under the Graham name, as that company held the marketing rights at that time.
+From 1927 to 1928, all trucks built by Dodge were sold under the Graham name, as that company held the marketing rights at that time.